 Trip Description

 This excellent hiking and camping trip offers you the opportunity to explore one of the most remarkable landscapes in Utah’s famed Canyon Country as we explore the Needles District of Canyonlands National Park.
 The high desert of the Colorado Plateau is best exemplified in this unparalleled wilderness, sculpted over millennia by wind and water.
 You’ll spend your days hiking narrow canyons & endless slickrock, getting up close and personal with incredible sandstone arches and canyons.
 Each day holds a new and exciting adventure and your nights are spent in a beautiful and secluded campsite where impossibly dark skies are splashed with most incredible display of stars to be seen in the lower 48 states.
-The Needles District is a favorite destination of your guides and the look forward to sharing it with our guests.
+The Needles District is a favorite destination of our guides and they look forward to sharing it with our guests.

 Overview